EnhongLiu/MilkBot_EndPoint/README.md

 ## 3. Post-Processing and Visualization

-After completing the calculations via the endpoint, you can follow the example `visual_result.py` to visualize the results.
+After completing the calculations via the endpoint, you can follow the example [`visual_result.py`](https://github.com/EnhongLiu/MilkBot_EndPoint/blob/00fd1139b6e84cf5b169f7a0d2bee25978738869/visual_results.py), modifying certain sections as needed, to visualize the results.
 Due to the Bayesian nature of the model and computation power limit, suboptimal results may occur.
 If this happens, re-running the process often yields better outcomes.
 Upon completing the process, you may see a similar graph as below.

 <img src ='https://github.com/EnhongLiu/MilkBot_EndPoint/blob/6ce5bd5dddf801da7469fe1136c6dfd3bbce235a/milkbot%20fitted%20line.png' width="700">